anbangyuan/anbangyuan.github.io/_pages/cv.md

 Research Experience
 ======
+* **Community Enterprises in China: Development, Models and Policy Support**     Sept 2024 – present
+  * Individual Project, RUC Student Research Fund
+  * Supervisor: Prof. Jie Tang, SPAP, RUC
+  * Leading a 4-member team to conduct field studies on 6 community enterprises in Chengdu, Wenzhou, and Suzhou; currently distributing questionnaires and conducting semi-structured interviews
+  * Aimed to explore the development, current status, models, and challenges of community enterprises in China through comparative case analysis, and propose policy recommendations from the perspective of policy innovation

+* **Rural and Community Finance: A Case Study of Guilin Bank**     Jun 2024 – present
+  * Part-time RA, RUC Research Project
+  * Supervisor: Prof. Jie Tang, SPAP, RUC
+  * Participated in field research at 17 branches of Guilin Bank, currently designing questionnaires and interview outlines
+  * To write a chapter on how Guilin Bank engages in social governance through innovative rural and community finance models

+* **Urban Governance and Planning Theory**     Feb 2024 – Sept 2024
+  * Part-time RA, RUC SPAP Research Project
+  * Supervisor: Prof. Yumin Ye, SPAP, RUC
+  * Led the collection and organization of theories on urban governance, to be used as a chapter in a book

 * **COVID-19 Handling Practices, Policy Communication and Implementation**     Jun 2023 – Oct 2023
   * Part-time RA, APRU Research Project
   * Supervisor: Prof. King Low Chow, PPOL, HKUST